Bilingual Education Certificate for Catholic School Educators

 At a Glance

-4 Courses
+4 Online Courses

-Catholic Bilingual Education Courses
+Bilingual Education Certificate Courses

-• Foundations of Bilingual and Dual Language Education (1 unit);
+1. Foundations of Bilingual Education

 Together in community through synchronous and asynchronous sessions, participants will discuss readings, complete assignments, and consider how content can be applied in their respective school settings.
 Areas of focus and topics addressed throughout the certificate program include: the social and political contexts of language use and instruction; enhanced ways of teaching language through content; bilingual language arts and literacy instruction; and text selection for multilingual youth.